Martin Briley: Beginnings and early bands

 Briley began playing and writing music when he was ten years old.
-Arthur Brown was his events teacher.
+Arthur Brown was his current affirs teacher.

 At the age of seventeen, Briley and his band Mandrake Paddle Steamer (later shortened to Mandrake) signed their first record deal with Parlophone/EMI, and subsequently recorded at the legendary Abbey Road Studios.
 However, the group's published output during their lifetime was limited to two singles, one of which was released only in Sweden.

 Briley was later signed to George Martin's Associated Independent Recording (AIR) group of companies and went on to become an important part of the London studio scene as an arranger, vocalist and sought-after session guitarist.
 He also had a brief stint as bassist/guitarist of the British progressive rock band Greenslade, touring with the group and playing on their 1975 album Time and Tide.
 During live performances with the group, he played a double-neck combination bass and guitar.